 - More information on Lipitor.
 For details on other aspects of Lipitor, refer to this article.

 - A look at your condition.
 For details about cholesterol, see our list of related articles.
-To learn more about cardiovascular disease, Medical News Today’s cardiovascular health hub and this list of related articles may be helpful.
+To learn more about cardiovascular disease, our cardiovascular health hub and this list of related articles may be helpful.

 Disclaimer: Medical News Today has made every effort to make certain that all information is factually correct, comprehensive, and up to date.
 However, this article should not be used as a substitute for the knowledge and expertise of a licensed healthcare professional.
 You should always consult your doctor or another healthcare professional before taking any medication.
 The drug information contained herein is subject to change and is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
 The absence of warnings or other information for a given drug does not indicate that the drug or drug combination is safe, effective, or appropriate for all patients or all specific uses.